 Unpaid business tax debt can cause serious issues for your business and expose you to legal action.

-- Disclosure to credit reporting bureaus
+Disclosure to credit reporting bureaus

-The ATO can refer unpaid business tax debt to external collections agencies, leaving you to deal with collections action.
-As with disclosure to CRBs, this can impact your ability to secure business financing. - Penalties and other actions
+The ATO can refer unpaid business tax debt to external collections agencies, leaving you to deal with collections actions.
+As with disclosure to CRBs, this can impact your ability to secure business financing.

-If your debt accumulates and you leave it unpaid, the ATOcan initiate insolvency proceedings and take other types of action like issuing you with a statutory demand, garnishee notices, and director penalty notices.
+If your debt accumulates and you leave it unpaid, the ATO can initiate insolvency proceedings and take other types of action like issuing you with a statutory demand, garnishee notices, and director penalty notices.

 Strategies for managing your business tax debt